isc-projects/isc-dnssec-guide/src/signing.rst

 This creates enough key files to last for the coverage period, set in the policy file to be one year.
 The script should be run on a regular basis (probably via ``cron``) to keep the reserve of key files topped up.
-With the shortest roll period set to 90 days, every 30 days would be more than adequate.
+With the shortest roll period set to 90 days, every 30 days is more than adequate.

-At any time, you can check chat key changes are coming up and whether the keys and timings are correct by using ``dnssec-coverage``.
+At any time, you can check what key changes are coming up and whether the keys and timings are correct by using ``dnssec-coverage``.
 For example, to check coverage for the next 60 days: